Mat-Zawadzki/Analytics-Power-BI-Report/README.md

 ## File structure
 ![Alt text](https://github.com/Mat-Zawadzki/Analytics-Power-BI-Report/blob/main/Images/tree.png)

-> - Clips contains the videos used in the Readme
+> - Clips - contains the videos used in the Readme
 >
-> - Images contains images used
+> - Images - contains images used
 >
-> - Tables contains all the csv table files
+> - Tables - contains all the csv table files
+>
+> - Mat_Report - The report
+>
+> - Tranformed_Orders_Table - Report I was testing transformations in

 <br>